-The FirstGEN Fellowship Selection Committee seeks to identify applicants who are passionate about developing careers in civil rights and who represent the first generation of their families to pursue higher education.
+The FirstGEN Fellowship Selection Committee seeks to identify applicants who are passionate about developing careers in social justice and who are the first in their immediate families to attend an institution of higher education.

 - Finalists will be contacted on or before February 28, 2014.

-- Two Fellows will be selected anywhere from March to April of 2014.
+- Six Fellows will be selected anywhere from March to April of 2014.

-- Ten week summer Fellowship commences approximately during the first week of June, 2014.
+- Ten-week summer Fellowships will commence approximately during the first week of June, 2014.

-The start date will be negotiated once the 2014 FirstGEN Fellows are selected.
+- The exact start date will be finalized after the 2014 FirstGEN Fellows are selected.

-- The Civil Rights Fellowship Committee seeks bright undergraduate students, who are first generation college students, dedicated to pursuing careers in civil rights.
+- The FirstGEN Fellowship Committee seeks bright undergraduate students, who are first generation college students, dedicated to pursuing careers in the social justice field.

-- Applicants must possess a track record of public service through volunteer work/community service.
+- Applicants should possess a track record of public service through volunteer work/community service.

-- If applicants do not possess a track record of public service, applicants may include an additional page explaining the circumstances preventing this type of engagement.
+- If an applicant lacks a public serve track record, he or she may include an additional page explaining the circumstances preventing this type of engagement.

 - Candidates who are people of color, women, LGBT, or other minorities are strongly encouraged to apply.

-- A one page resume, which should list relevant prior experiences working or volunteering in public service.
+- A one page résumé, which should include relevant prior experiences working or volunteering in public service.

-- A reflective essay not to exceed 2 double-spaced pages describing why the applicant is passionate about pursuing a career in the public interest civil rights field.
+- A reflective essay not to exceed two typed double-spaced pages, describing why the applicant is passionate about pursuing a career in social justice.

-- Applications should be emailed, Portable Document Format (PDF), as one single document, if possible, to email@example.com.
+- Applications must be emailed in Portable Document Format (PDF), preferably as one single document, to firstname.lastname@example.org.